jbhoot/work-and-stretch/README.md

 ## What should I do during stretch activity?

-At the very least, get up and walk.
+At the very least, get up and walk around.

 Personally, I like to carry out the stretching part of the cardio + strength + stretch exercise combination.
 Yoga stretches are the quickest and the simplest.